 After making a number of films at EB, Goodich went on to become a noted cinematographer, whose features include: G.I.
 Jesus, Surviving Eden, The Affair, Lay of the Land and For Love of the Game (2nd unit.)
 According to the L.A.
 Times, his cinematography on Fear No Evil contains "sublimely poetic imagery."
 His Board & Care won the 1980 Academy Award for Best Dramatic Short.

-He was also an award-winning DP in commercials, having shot over 900 of them, many for major clients.
+He was an award-winning DP in commercials, having shot over 900 of them, many for major clients.

 He also directed: Cher’s music video Main Man, fashion videos for various designers, the short film Green-Eyed, and photographed and co-wrote & -directed (with Gene Kearney) the long-form music video/feature documentary for A&M Records, Love It Or Leave It.

 Fred was an instructor at the American Film Institute (A.F.I.) in Los Angeles where he taught the Advanced Camera Technique and Lighting Workshop and conducted the Cinematography Forum (which profiles the work of guest cinematographers.)
+He was involved with the Bangkok Film Festival on the selection committee for at least two years, circa 2006.

 Academic films made for companies other than Encyclopaedia Britannica, for which Goodich served as DP or Director